 M3ODEL has been established in July 2019 as one of the Top-level Research Area funded through the Research Initiative of the State of Rhineland-Palatinate, and aims to facilitate and connect computational and modeling-oriented research across campus.
 It follows the path started by the center "Computational Science Mainz" (CSM).

-M3ODEL announces the first Conference on Multiscale Modeling of Complex Systems or SCALES Conference
+M3ODEL organizes SCALES at JGU, the Conference on Multiscale Modeling of Complex Systems

-The meeting will have a strong focus on methods on multiscale modeling and their applications to problems in the natural sciences.
-For more information, please visit the webpage.
+The meeting had a strong focus on methods on multiscale modeling and their applications to problems in the natural sciences.
+There was also a workshop for students on HPC using Julia.

 Partners